 Many items can also be diverted from landfills by RECYCLING them.
 The store breaks down non-salable items to be recycled or DIY-ers upcycle things into something new.

 Generous donations from people like you have helped greatly in this effort!
-Over 21,000 donations were made and 50,000 shoppers visited ReStore to make it all happen (from April 2020 to April, 2021).
+Over 22,000 donations were made and more than 65,000 shoppers visited ReStore to make it all happen (from April 2021 to April, 2022).
 We thank you for your support!

 Recycle, then buy recycled products such as paint

 ReStore also has partnered with PaintCare on paint recycling since 2015.
 Robin Henrichsen, Director of ReStore Operations, says “The general public can bring up to five, gallon containers of paint to us to be recycled for free.
 We have recycled thousands of gallons of paint at our locations.”
 And to top it off, that recycled paint comes back to ReStore as Amazon Paint.
 At only $16 a gallon, it’s a steal and proves recycling can be a cost effective solution while protecting our environment.

 When it can't be sold, we recycle it

 ReStore volunteers also collect and sort metals that can be recycled from non-salable items.
 Copper tubing, faucets, and other items are broken down and separated into buckets.
 This process regularly delivers over $1,000 a month back to the ReStore.
 Finding value in scraps is just one more way to reuse precious materials.

 "As a component of running our retail store and taking in useful building material donations, we inevitably process a high volume of construction and debris waste," Robin says.
 “ReStore takes great care to sort and recycle any end of life materials via a partnership with Atomic Recycling.”